cider-plugins/cider-github-trigger/README.md

 This agent is rather usable, but the output event kind can change.

+The code is quite horrible and needs to be heavily refactored.

 ## License ##

 MIT, see the `LICENSE` file.